nginv8/choco-one-client/README.md

 ### Deployment

-The project is deployed on Render: [Choco ONE](https://choco-one.onrender.com/).
+The project is deployed on: [choco-one.shop](https://choco-one.shop/).